Thairo Estrada Player Props: Giants vs. Cubs

-The San Francisco Giants, including Thairo Estrada (.244 batting average in his past 10 games), battle starter Kyle Hendricks and the Chicago Cubs at Oracle Park, Saturday at 7:35 PM ET.
+The San Francisco Giants, including Thairo Estrada (.255 on-base percentage in past 10 games, 84 points below season-long percentage), take on starter Hayden Wesneski and the Chicago Cubs at Oracle Park, Sunday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Cubs.

 Thairo Estrada Game Info & Props vs. the Cubs